Corneal transplant is a surgical procedure used to replace a portion of a diseased or damaged cornea with a healthy one.

 Corneal transplants.
 National Keratoconus Foundation website.
 Available at:

 Facts about the cornea and corneal disease.
-The National Eye Institute at the National Institutes of Health website.
+National Eye Institute (NEI) website.
 Available at:

 Frequently asked questions.
 Eye Bank Association of America website.
 Available at: